 20. Add Microsoft Office to your Phone

 Popular Microsoft Office productivity tools, including Word, Excel, and PowerPoint, are now available for Android and iOS.
-Installing these tools on your phone could allow you to perform actual productive work on it.
+Installing these tools on your phone could allow you to perform productive work.

-If you want to avoid Microsoft, Google Docs are also available free on both Android and iOS.
+If you want to avoid Microsoft, Google Docs are also free on Android and iOS.

 21. Index everything you have